 If a child's EAL makes it difficult for them in school, we support them in a variety of ways.
 When students require translation in lessons they may have the opportunity to use Google Translate, to help them understand and contribute to the lesson.
 Some students also come to the SEND Hub for consolidation sessions, in which our staff help them to improve their understanding and use of the language from their lessons.
+Additionally, there are speaking practice groups with a Teaching Assistant who also has EAL, and functional English practice is provided when necessary.
 There are regular opportunities for students and their parents have the opportunity to come and discuss how things are going in school with the SEN department.
 The school governor for SEN checks how well this support is working.